timmorrisdev/ms4-sea-and-shore-store/README.md

     ```
     - Add the environment variables 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY' to Heroku with the values found the user CSV file downloaded from the AWS setup.

-    - Create custom_storages.py at the top-level of the project and input the locatioons for Django to store the files.
+    - Create custom_storages.py at the top-level of the project and input the locations for Django to store the files.
     ```python
     from django.conf import settings
     from storages.backends.s3boto3 import S3Boto3Storage